Detecting changes in the mean of spatial random fields on a regular grid: Simulation study

 \subsection{Results under dependence}

-Table~\ref{tab-DepH0-2} contains the empirical rejection rates of the Var test for SMA(1) and SAR(1) with different parameters $\rho$.
-Note that for $\rho = 0$, we are in the case of independent data, therefore there are no differences between SMA and SAR.
+{ In this study, we choose $n \in \{16, 36, 48\}$, since for the cut-off method we need to make sure that after treating the sample enough observations remain to form a sufficient number of blocks for the test statistic.} Table~\ref{tab-DepH0-2} contains the empirical rejection rates of the Var test for SMA(1) and SAR(1) data with different parameters $\rho$.

-We notice that especially for $\rho \in \{0.2, 0.3\}$ and a smaller $n$, the test has some problems in keeping the significance level for SAR fields, with values between 0.060 and 0.115.
-In these cases, the dependence is rather strong and de-correlation alone probably does not suffice anymore or the autocovariances were underestimated.
+{ We notice that the tests have some problems in keeping the significance level in the case of SAR(1) fields with $\rho=0.3$, with empirical sizes up to 0.159.
+The autocovariance based de-correlation test keeps the significance level for the largest $n=48$ considered here, while the test using the SAR(1) model residuals also shows some problems for $\rho=0.2$.
+This might be explained by the bias and large MSE of the sample autocovariances and the parameter estimators for smaller values of $n$ and larger dependency parameters.
 Apart from that, the level is kept very well and can even be seen as slightly conservative for some combinations.

-Figures~\ref{fig-Dep-MA-2} and \ref{fig-Dep-AR-2} display the size-corrected rejection rates of the Var test for SMA(1) and SAR(1) random fields.
-Here, we investigate location shifts up to a height of 4 opposed to 1 in the previous scenario.
-The first detail striking the eye is that all power curves display a drop for some shift height before regaining power for even higher shifts.
-This can be explained by the necessity of estimating the autocovariance.
+The cut-off method approximately maintains the significance level in all scenarios, with values ranging from 0.026 to 0.056. }